 salary range shall be called a

-department head in conjunction with performance evaluations for the purpose of
+by the department head in conjunction with performance evaluations for the purpose of

-determining

-eligibility for salary increase.
-All personnel records, attendance, citations, and length of service
+determining eligibility for salary increase.
+All personnel records, attendance, citations, and length

-shall be considered in making recommendations with major emphasis placed on the
+of service shall be considered in making recommendations with major emphasis placed on the

-evaluation of

-efficiency and effectiveness of performance of services rendered.
-After the above analysis by the
+evaluation of efficiency and effectiveness of performance of services rendered.
+After the above

-department head, and subject to the review of the director, a
+analysis by the department head, and subject to the review of the director, a permanent classified

-may be entitled to upward salary adjustments until the established maximum salary for the
+employee may be entitled to upward salary adjustments until the established maximum salary for